calvindo-ss/smoothstack_cpp/Week1/Day3/README.md

 How would you store elements of dissimilar type in an array?
 Write a program to demonstrate that you can store int and float in the same array without using struct, or any class type.

-A quick and dirty way to store both ints and floats in a single array would be to convert them into a single data type, in this case a string.
+A quick and dirty way to store both ints and floats in a single array would be to convert them into a single data type, in my case a string.
+In order to get the correct data types back, I would have to the parse the strings into integers and floats.

 See dissimilar_arrays.cpp